 Everyone agrees that the only reason May is where she is today is because Paul Dacre, crowned her his anointed candidate at the end of June 2016.
 He assumed, quite rightly as it turns out, that the maiden is far more prone to doing his bidding than the unpredictable goon, Boris Johnson.
 Dacre now even has his own messenger boy in May’s office making sure she sticks to script on Brexit.
 Since her official crowning by Dacre May has pretty much rolled on her back when-ever he has tap-tap-tapped an editorial that tut-tut-tutts her policies.
 Perhaps she learnt a lesson from David Cameron – there’s simply no point trying to fight the big-boys of fleet street.
 Far better to stay docile and in Number 10 than be combative and have one’s political reputation and career ruined by those who have the power to do so.

 Never underestimate the power of the narrative.

-Just imagine the sweet, delicious ability to decide which photo to choose for your front page – a flattering one where the individual in question is all smiles and smooth skin or a photo where the individual in question is suffering from a bad-hair day.
-A photo of a happy family in a cosy kitchen or of a humourless couple staring vacuously into space in a bare kitchen.
+Just imagine the sweet, delicious ability to decide which image to choose for your front page.
+An image of a happy family in a cosy kitchen or of a humourless couple staring vacuously into space in a bare kitchen.
 A photo of a person hap-hazardly chewing on a bacon sarnie or a photo of a person enjoying life to the full.

 Imagine having the power to decide what headline to use for the next day’s print edition: